Tigers Eye | Properties Facts Photos

 The Mineral Tigers Eye

-The stone known as tigers eye or tiger eye is a well known mineral used primarily for lapidary purposes.
-Fine grade stones can be exceptionally chatoyant especially after having been polished.
+Tigers eye or tiger eye is a well known mineral used primarily for lapidary purposes.
+Fine grade material can be exceptionally chatoyant especially after been polished.
 A rock or mineral that's chatoyant exhibits an optical phenomenon that's caused as light reflects off fibres below the surface of the stone.
-The word originates from French word for 'cat's eye'.
+When gently moved around the reflection of light causes colours and markings to look as though they're moving and changing.
+The word chatoyant originates from French word for 'cat's eye'.

-This popular mineral was named because of its similarity to the colour of a tiger's eye.
-The brown and yellow coloured stone has always been popular and is the variety most people are familiar with.
-It can however also be found in red, black and blue but blue tigers eye tends to be known as hawks eye.
-Heat treatments are used to alter the colour of the brown stone in order to produce the black and red varieties.
+This well known mineral was named because of its similarity to the colour of a tiger's eye.
+The brown and yellow variety is the most popular and the stone that most people are familiar with.
+Tigers eye can however also be found in blue red and black.
+Red and black tigers eye is almost always produced by heating the brown and yellow stone but blue occurs naturally and is often referred to as Hawks Eye.

 Tigers eye is a relatively hard stone which grades 7 on Mohs scale of mineral hardness.
-It's found in huge quantities in Western Australia in an area that's rich in iron.
+It's found in huge quantities in Western Australia in an area rich in iron.
 South Africa also has extensive reserves and most of the finest specimens come from Griqualand West.

 Tigers Eye | Variety of Quartz

 In recent years concerns have been raised about the presence of asbestos fibres in tigers eye which although true, are well embedded within the stone and pose little or no threat at all.
 Tigers eye which is a variety of the mineral quartz began life as fibrous blue crocidolite (better known as asbestos) which is made up of iron and sodium.
 Over time as the quartz became embedded between the fibres of the crocidolite a transformation took place which resulted in either hawks eye or the more traditional brown and yellow tigers eye.
 During the transformation which took place over thousands of years, the asbestos dissolved completely and the quartz took on the fibrous formations which create the parallel lines within the stone.
 The crocidolite is largely responsible for tigers eye being chatoyant.